portfolio ➜ origin ➜ Italy

 Sicily

-Categories: White Wine, Marsala
+Categories: White Wine, Red Wine, Marsala

 Italy’s southernmost region and the largest island in the Mediterranean, Sicily has been renowned since classical antiquity for its diverse agricultural bounty, celebrated by commentators and historians including Timaeus of Taormina and Pliny the Elder.
 Known as ‘the granary of the Roman Empire’, it is also famous for its sea salt as well as all manner of citrus fruits; almonds and pistachios; artichokes, olives and, of course, grapes.